 The last deglaciation in the Ross Embayment

-A thick ice sheet filled the Ross Embayment of Antarctica during Marine Isotope Stage 2 (MIS-2), grounded near Coulman Island (73° S) (Anderson et al., 2013).
+A thick ice sheet filled the Ross Embayment of Antarctica during Marine Isotope Stage 2 (MIS-2; XX-XX kyr BP), grounded near Coulman Island (73° S) (Anderson et al., 2013).
 Between 13 and 2 kyr BP, the grounding-line retreated >1,200 km to its current position along the Siple Coast.
 Conway et al. (1999) proposed that grounding-line recession followed the pattern of a swinging gate, with its hinge in the eastern Ross Sea.
 They based this hypothesis on three lines of evidence: (i) Radiocarbon ages of mollusk colonies, shells, and seals on beaches in Northern Victoria Land require the presence of open water by 8 cal. kyr BP. (ii) Radiocarbon ages of freeze-dried algae found in former ice-marginal ponds alongside Hatherton Glacier, a tributary of Darwin Glacier, suggest that the glacier system reached its present configuration before 6.8 kyr BP (Bockheim et al., 1989). (iii) An ice flow model of Roosevelt Island best fits the observed Raymond bump (Raymond, 1983) in radar layers if divide flow initiated ~3.2 kyr BP.

 This chronology has been repeatedly modified with multiple new lines of evidence.
 Martín et al. (2006) used a thermomechanically-coupled transient model to refine the estimate of the initiation of divide flow at Roosevelt Island.
 They found that a high power (n=4) rheology is required to match the shape of the Raymond bump, and that divide flow likely initiated 3.0 +1.2/-0.7 kyr BP.
 Todd et al. (2010) mapped and dated deposits alongside Reedy Glacier, and showed that thinning initiated ~13 kyr BP and had largely ceased by 1 kyr BP.
 Exposure ages from deposits alongside Shackleton and Beardmore Glaciers show that these glaciers had reached modern elevations by 7.4 kyr BP, and the chronology at Scott Glacier shows that the Ross Ice Shelf grounding-line reached its present position between Reedy and Scott Glaciers around 3 kyr BP (Spector et al., 2017).
-This suggests that a 1100 km-long section of the TAMs front deglaciated almost contemporaneously in the early Holocene, followed by slow recession into the late Holocene.
+This suggests that the 1100 km-long section of the TAMs front deglaciated almost contemporaneously in the early Holocene, followed by slow recession into the late Holocene.

 Anderson et al. (2004) used a numerical model of the Darwin-Hatherton glacier system to show that fluctuations of Hatherton Glacier may have lagged changes at the mouth of Darwin Glacier by as much as 1100 years.
-This uncertainty causes considerable overlap with of Bockheim et al.’s ages with the date of deglaciation in Northern Victoria Land (7.8 kyr BP).
-However, Anderson et al. did not have knowledge of the bed topography or basal conditions at Hatherton or Darwin Glaciers; their analysis should therefore be revised using new data from aerial and ground geophysics surveys (Gillespie et al, 2017).
+This uncertainty causes considerable overlap with ages from Bockheim et al. (XX) with the date of deglaciation in Northern Victoria Land at 7.8 kyr BP.
+However, Anderson et al. (2004) did not have knowledge of the bed topography or basal conditions at Hatherton or Darwin Glaciers; analysis like this should therefore be revised using new data from aerial and ground geophysics surveys (Gillespie et al, 2017) in order to evaluate the best model of glacier flow.